THE JOURNAL OF AUSTRALIAN CERAMICS

 We aim to inspire, educate, address current issues, expose readers to new points of view and help readers to feel connected to the broader ceramics community.

 Formerly known as Pottery in Australia (PIA), the magazine was first published in May 1962 (Vol 1, No 1).
-In 2022, The JAC will celebrate its 60th anniversary.
+In 2022, The JAC celebrated its 60th anniversary.

 JAC TEAM